accordproject/concerto-validate-rs/README.md

 This validator implements the core functionality of the JavaScript `validateMetaModel` function by:

-1. Loading the [Concerto Metamodel](https://github.com/accordproject/concerto-metamodel) as the validation schema
+1. Loading the raw [Concerto Metamodel JSON](https://github.com/accordproject/concerto-metamodel/blob/main/lib/metamodel.json) directly as the validation schema
+2. Using a `MetamodelManager` that works with raw JSON instead of hardcoded Rust structs
-2. Using a `Serializer` (equivalent to the JavaScript Serializer class) that employs a `JSONPopulator` to deserialize and validate JSON data
+3. Using a `Serializer` (equivalent to the JavaScript Serializer class) that validates JSON structure against the metamodel
-3. Using a `Factory` (equivalent to the JavaScript Factory class) for semantic validation
+4. Using a `Factory` (equivalent to the JavaScript Factory class) for semantic validation
-4. Providing comprehensive error reporting for validation failures
+5. Providing comprehensive error reporting for validation failures

 ## Features

+- ✅ **Dynamic Metamodel Loading**: Loads metamodel from raw JSON instead of hardcoded structures
 - ✅ **Complete Metamodel Support**: Validates against the full Concerto metamodel specification
 - ✅ **Structural Validation**: Ensures JSON structure matches expected Concerto AST format
 - ✅ **Type Validation**: Validates property types, arrays, optionality, and nested objects